 on Monday, 3 October, at 6 p.m BST

 IN PERSON OR ON ZOOM

-To attend online please register with the Institute of Historical Research, Collecting and Display and a link will be sent to you on the day.
-If it doesn’t arrive by midday please email email@example.com to let us know and we will send it again.
+WC1E 7HU Wolfson NB02.
+To attend online please register with the Institute of Historical Research and a link will be sent to you on the day.
+Please go to https://www.history.ac.uk/events/collecting-and-display-zoological-curiosities-medici-court-florence Click on book now and follow through the instructions.
+You will be allowed to register inperson or online.